 Details on the exact requirements of the BMO and other bushfire planning controls can be found within your local planning scheme.
-Use the Department of Environment, Land, Water and Planning (DELWP) Vic Plan Tool to find out whether your site is located within a BMO.
+Use the Department of Transport and Planning (DTP) Vic Plan Tool to find out whether your site is located within a BMO.

 Help and advice